 Later, during a period of drought, the Phoenix generously gifted what it had stored to the other birds.
-Grateful, the other birds gifted the Phoenix with some of their own feathers.
-A famous classical music piece called “100 Birds Pay Homage to the Phoenix” recalls this scene.
+Grateful, the other birds gifted the Phoenix with some of their own feathers in return.
+A famous classical music piece called ‘100 Birds Pay Homage to the Phoenix’ recalls this scene.

 Traditionally, Phoenix worshippers have believed that one day, the Phoenix will once again reappear on earth.
-This event will trigger a new era of world peace and prosperity.
+And this event is supposed to trigger a new era of world peace and prosperity.

 The Phoenix Palace & Museum